 email: paulv (insert "at" here) scs.carleton.ca voice +613.520.2600 ext.4356 Ottawa, Canada

 Short biography: Paul C. Van Oorschot is a Professor of Computer Science at Carleton University in Ottawa, where he is Canada Research Chair in Authentication and Computer Security.
 He is a Fellow of the Royal Society of Canada (FRSC), Canada's national academy.
 He was Program Chair of USENIX Security 2008, Program co-Chair of NDSS 2001 and 2002, co-author of the Handbook of Applied Cryptography (2001), and is on the editorial board of IEEE TDSC, IEEE TIFS, and previously ACM TISSEC.
-He is the Scientific Director of NSERC ISSNet, a pan-Canadian strategic research network exploring computer and Internet security.
+He has served as Scientific Director of NSERC ISSNet, a pan-Canadian strategic research network exploring computer and Internet security.
 His current research interests include authentication and identity management, security and usability, smartphone security, software security, and generally computer and Internet security.

 Upon finishing graduate school, I joined BNR as a member of scientific staff, and soon found myself in a small security group.
 Having a PhD, it was assumed that I was an expert in security (I did know some math and had studied number-theoretic cryptography).
 Other employees brought their security problems to me.
 This caused much rapid learning.
 Our security group of about five in 1993 formed the seed of what eventually spun out in January 1997 as the above-mentioned Entrust; I was a founding employee.
 Over the past 25 years, my research interests have ranged from applied cryptography to Internet security, including security architectures and infrastructures.
 My industrial work has included crypto-security research and product development, security assurance, the development and protection of core intellectual property, and cryptographic consulting.
 As is the fate of many cryptographers in industry, I have been involved in issues related to cryptographic policy, crypto export, and key escrow.
 I made the move into academia proper in 2002, taking an appointment as a tenured professor and research chair.